BYUI-ECEN-361/ECEN-361-STM32-Lab-01-multiboard/Documentation/Assignment.md

 ## Introduction and Objective of the Lab

-With the change away from the TI-MSP432 board (obsoleted) there are likely some in this class who are unfamiliar with the development environment comes with the new board to be used: STMicro’s STM32-Nucleo-F476RG.
+With the change away from the TI-MSP432 board (obsoleted) there are likely some in this class who are unfamiliar with the development environment that comes with the new board to be used: STMicro’s STM32-Nucleo-F476RG.
 Both boards are centered on an ARM-Cortex processor and most of the fundamental principles learned in the pre-requisite ECEN-260 are unchanged.

 Similarly, the integrated development environment (IDE) will necessarily change from T.I.’s Code Composer Studio, to STMicro’s customized one: STM32CubeIDE.
 Both of these IDEs, however, are based on the open-source Eclipse framework and the transition should be very simple.